pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-80/index.md

 ### Architecture Templates Support

 We added Architecture Templates support to the new project experience in the Pulumi Service console.
 Now in addition to selecting your cloud provider and language of choice you can select a template for your new project.
-We currently have Static Website, Serverless, Container Service and Virtual Machine templates with more to come!
+We currently have Static Website, Serverless, Container Service, Virtual Machine, Kubernetes cluster and web application templates, with more to come!

 ![Arch Templates in Service](arch.png)